Join a work-and-study program at Google — gain real-world experience and get paid in the process.

 **Please note: applicants will only be considered for one program at a time.

 We now offer apprenticeships at several of our U.S. Google offices:

 All apprentices will participate in on-the-job work experience and receive external training through a partner organization.
 Upon program completion, apprentices receive a nationally-recognized credential certified by the Department of Labor.
 Some of our tracks also include completing the corresponding Google Career Certificate.

 Information Technology: IT Specialists troubleshoot problems so computers and networks run correctly.
-The IT track is a 12 month program starting in September 2021 in either New York, Austin or Sunnyvale.
+The IT track is a 12-month program starting in August 2021 in either New York, Austin or Sunnyvale.
 Apprentices on this track will complete the Google IT Support Certificate during the program.
-Applications will open on March 22, 2021.

 If you have any questions on the above, please reach out to USfirstname.lastname@example.org.